 On this particular weekend, Cardiff city centre hotel rooms were extortionate, sorry I mean dictated by demand!

-I’d searched every hotel booking site, contacted hotels directly, I even tried the Welsh tourist board and none of them came close to the deal I got on the Holiday Inn website.
+I’d searched every hotel booking site, contacted hotels directly, I even tried the Welsh tourist board and none of them came close to the deal I got on the TripAdvisor website.

 The Holiday Inn was a real find so I feel it’s only fair to write a review as a thank you, we will definitely be looking at Holiday Inn Express on our future travels.